Japanese Multigrain Rice

 Japanese Multigrain Rice Recipe

-I am using Japanese short-grain rice & a sachet of 16-grains rice mix for this recipe.
-The brand I am using does not require the grains to be washed – do read the packaging instructions for the brand you bought.
+I am using Japanese short-grain rice & one sachet of 16-grains rice mix for this recipe.
+The brand I am using does not require the grains to be washed and it’s compatible with 1 cup uncooked rice – do read the packaging instructions for the brand you bought.

 - 1 cup (about 180g) Japanese short-grain white rice